yjian012/python-unmht/README.md

 Fixed:

-HTML file without extension are added ".html" extension.
+HTML file without extension is added ".html" extension.

-Script source with question mark, eg 'src="/path/to/script.js?v=3"', question mark and afterwards are removed.
+Script resources with question mark, eg 'src="/path/to/script.js?v=3"', the question mark and afterwards are removed.

 Css files whose location is "cid:****@mthml.blink" are extracted.